abdallah362/mlogwindows/README.md

-windows in mlog
-\n see my discord
+windows in mlog see my discord
-\n error 404